marcussousax/bookstore-api/README.md

 ####TODO:
-- To use TypeORM instead Sequeliza
+- To use TypeORM instead Sequelize

 ----